stephensong/elementary/README.md

 The copy of the project that now exists on your computer is your "local" repository.
 This is where you'll do your work.

-When you run the ``git clone`` command, Git automatically adds a remote named "origin", which you will push back to when you've made your changes in your local repository.
+When you run the ``git clone`` command, Git automatically adds a remote named "origin", which you will push back to when you've made changes in your local repository.
 You should add another remote that references the upstream repository.
 From the root directory of your newly cloned local repository, run the following command in your terminal:

 ```
 git remote add upstream https://github.com/kieranpotts/elementary.git
 ```

-#### 3. Checkout the project's mainline
+#### 3. Checkout

 Checkout the ``master`` branch: